paketo-buildpacks/jmx/README.md

 The Paketo JMX Buildpack is a Cloud Native Buildpack that configures JMX for JVM applications.

 ## Behavior
-This buildpack will participate if all of the following conditions are met
+This buildpack will participate if all the following conditions are met

 * `$BP_JMX_ENABLED` is set